Spin-triplet superconductivity from inter-valley Goldstone modes in magic-angle graphene: Calculation of and at charge neutrality

 \section{Calculation of $K(\q)$ and $\rho_s$ at charge neutrality}

 In this Appendix, we demonstrate how to calculate function $K(\bq)$ and parameter $\rho_s$ introduced in Eq.~\eqref{GSprop} at charge neutrality, i.e., at zero doping.
-We start by defining the operator which generates spatially dependent valley rotations
+We start by defining the operator which generates spatially dependent valley U$(1)$ rotations and opposite spin rotations in the two valleys:

 and write it in the band basis of the BM model to obtain

 where $A$ is the area of the system and $\Lambda_{\bq}(\bk)$ are the form factors defined in Eq.~\eqref{formfactor}.
 Next, we choose a particular gauge for the K-IVC order parameter and define the following Hamiltonian: